30 March 2025 to 4 April 2025

 Most of the components of the test facility will be ITER relevant and will allow the test of the instrumentation chains and control logics foreseen for the ITER operation.
 An ITER Cold Terminal Box will be connected to the coil for the helium and electrical supplies.
 The cryogenic system will provide enough refrigeration capacity with one out of the three ITER refrigeration cold boxes and will supply supercritical helium to the TF winding pack, casing and busbars.
 One important system to be tested will be the magnet protection system to demonstrate the quench detection capabilities (primary, secondary and safety class detection).

-A 21 m - 11 m large and 6 m height cryostat is being manufactured to position horizontally either a TF coil or PF1 coil.
+A 21 m long- 11 m large and 6 m height cryostat is being manufactured to position horizontally either a TF coil or PF1 coil.
 A dedicated power supply will energize the coil and a Fast Discharge Unit will protect the coil in case of Fast discharge and quench.

 "The views and opinions expressed herein do not necessarily reflect those of the ITER Organization”